Cinco de Mayo (Brooklyn Nine-Nine): Plot

 Terry (Terry Crews) feels stressed out with his Lieutenant's Exam coming up soon.
 To calm him down, Jake (Andy Samberg) suggests having the new "Halloween Heist" edition despite being Cinco de Mayo, due to the Halloween heist being canceled after an explosion took place and they had to help out.

 The subject of the heist will be Scully's (Joel McKinnon Miller) bracelet and everyone has until midnight to retrieve it with Scully and Hitchcock (Dirk Blocker) locked in a closet.
 Jake teams up with Terry, Holt (Andre Braugher) teams up with Amy (Melissa Fumero) and Boyle (Joe Lo Truglio) teams up with Rosa (Stephanie Beatriz).
 For his plan, Jake uses Scully's twin, Earl, as a distraction for Holt and Amy, giving enough time for Terry to take out Scully and the bracelet.
-However, Jake locks Terry and Scully in the interrogation room, intending to be the sole winner.
+However, Jake locks Terry and Scully in the interrogation room, intending to be the sole winner due to buying an expensive billboard that contains only his name.
 But his mention of Earl causes Scully to break the glass, allowing them to flee.
 The trick is exposed to the bullpen, with Scully revealing that Earl slept with his wife.